bomquote/honey_inventory/README.md

 ## Primary Goals
 1. allows easy creation of transient or permanent storage locations that can contain multiple skus.
 This is a solution for dealing with a scenerio like:
-   - "I just recalled 5000pcs of product from Amazon.com FBA covering 50 SKUs, and those pricks shipped them back to me in 200 different mixed sized cartons of jumbled up SKUs, and I think the counts are wrong."
+   - "I just recalled 5000pcs of product from Amazon.com FBA covering 50 SKUs, and of course they shipped them back to me in 200 different mixed sized cartons of jumbled up SKUs, and I need to do an inventory audit."
 2. support barcode scanning to be able to quickly deal with a scenerio like:
    - slap a label on the mixed carton Amazon sent you to call it a "inventory location", scan all the UPCs of the carton contents to get a count of what's in the carton, throw them back in the carton so you don't have to deal with sorting